rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 A misconfiguration can cause multiple interfaces to use the same IP address.
 This can happen when a network has multiple DHCP servers or when the same IP address is manually assigned multiple times.

-When the network is malfunctioning, when malfunctions occur, and when an IP address conflict could be the cause, it is possible to use the `arp-scan` software (requires the EPEL repository):
+When the network is malfunctioning, and when an IP address conflict could be the cause, it is possible to use the `arp-scan` software (requires the EPEL repository):

 ```
-$ yum install arp-scan
+$ dnf install arp-scan
 ```

 Example: